Takeaways

 Timing caffeine intake can enhance its benefits.
 For metabolic purposes, consuming caffeine in the morning or prior to exercise is most effective, supporting increased calorie burning throughout the day.
 It is advisable to avoid caffeine at least 6 hours before bedtime to avoid sleep disruptions.

 Combining caffeine with physical activity can enhance its metabolic effects, improving both exercise performance and fat burning.
-However, it is essential to listen to your body; if you experience jitters or anxiety, reduce your caffeine intake12.
+However, it is essential to listen to your body; if you experience jitters or anxiety, reduce your caffeine intake.

 Caffeine Interactions with Other Supplements